Dongxu-Wang/MHDN/README.md

 # <summary>PREPARE</summary>

 ## 1. Dataset
-- Download data for our experiment from [baiduyun](https://pan.baidu.com/s/1glhitPRDya3Xcr0fAXXmxg) (code:9264).
+- Download data for our experiment from [baiduyun](https://pan.baidu.com/s/1glhitPRDya3Xcr0fAXXmxg) (code:9264) or [huggingface](https://huggingface.co/datasets/wong-dongxu/RSRBD).
 And the path of dataset is like that

 ```python
 MHDN